Eduardop/osg/README.txt

     * xine
     * zip

-Many thanks to Robert Osfeld and the OpenSceneGraph team.
+Many thanks to Robert Osfield and the OpenSceneGraph team.